eerfunn/eerfunn/README.md

 - Completed JuaraGCP Season 7, JuaraGCP Season 8, Juara Android Season 2, and Hacktoberfest 2022
 - Google Crowdsource Contributor
-- Favourite Quotes:

   **_"Your work is gonna fill a large part of your life, and the only way to be satisfied is to do what you believe is great work, and the only way to do great work is to love what you do ...
 And most important, have the courage to follow your heart and intuition, they somehow already know, what you truly want to become, everything else is secondary" — Steve Jobs_**

-**_"Stay Hungry, Stay Foolish" — The Whole Earth Catalog_**

 #### My favorite speech by Steve Jobs: https://www.youtube.com/watch?v=UF8uR6Z6KLc